UCL-badass/RADAR/README.md

 The RADAR files can be opened and analysed in the tool following the steps outlined above.

-# Instructions on running the souce code
+# Running the source code
 The tool is implemented in Java as a Maven project, and it uses [ANTLR](http://www.antlr.org/) to generate model parser, generates diagrams in DOT format, and uses [Graphviz ](http://graphviz.org/)  to visualise the diagrams.
 To continue development on RADAR, follow the instructions below:

   - Clone or download the project source code from the GIT repository